Policy Research Institute The Current State of Japanese Academia from the Perspective of Research Power

 Note: The definition of the university sector differs from country to country, so care should be taken when making international comparisons.
 See "Science and Technology Indicators 2023" *7 for definition.

-Source: Processed and prepared by the National Institute of Biomedical Innovation Policy based on "Science and Technology Indicators 2023 Statistics," National Institute of Science and Technology Policy, Ministry of Education, Culture, Sports, Science and Technology.
+Source: Processed and prepared by The Office of Pharmaceutical Industry Researchbased on "Science and Technology Indicators 2023 Statistics," National Institute of Science and Technology Policy, Ministry of Education, Culture, Sports, Science and Technology

-However, while other major countries' R&D expenditures have been growing over time, Japan's reached a record high in 1998 and have remained largely flat since the 2000s.
-Japan's R&D expenditure growth rate of 102% over the past 10 years (2011 vs. 2021) was lower than that of other major countries (133% in the US, 13250% in China*, 156% in Germany, 132% in France, and 177% in Korea), suggesting that the situation is worrisome from the perspective of international competition.
+However, while other major countries' R&D expenditures have grown over time, Japan's reached a record high in 1998 and have remained largely flat since the 2000s.
+Japan's R&D expenditure growth rate of 102% over the past 10 years (2011 vs. 2021) is below that of other major countries (133% in the US, 13250% in China*, 156% in Germany, 132% in France, and 177% in Korea), suggesting that the situation is worrisome from the perspective of international competition.

 In order to confirm the situation in the health sector, which is assumed to be more closely related to drug discovery research capabilities, we continued our survey of university sector R&D expenditures and composition ratios by academic discipline in Japan.
 The results are shown in Figure 13.
 It should be noted that these figures are not adjusted for faculty personnel expenses by FTE coefficients.
 Therefore, the share of the health sector has also expanded over time, from 25.1% in 1981 to 34.3% in 2021.

-The growth rate for China over the past 10 years is a comparison of 2008 and 2018 due to missing data.
+The growth rate of China over the past 10 years is a comparison between 2008 and 2018 due to missing data.

-Figure 13 Trends in R&D Expenditures and Composition Ratio of University Sectors by Academic Field in Japan
+Fig. 13 Trends in R&D Expenditures and Composition Ratio of University Sectors by Discipline in Japan

 Figure.13 Japan's university sector R&D expenditures by field of study・ Composition

-Note: This figure is the amount without adjusting for personnel expenses using FTE coefficients.
+Note: This figure is the amount without adjusting for personnel expenses using the FTE coefficient.

-Source: Compiled by the National Institute of Biomedical Innovation Policy based on the "Science and Technology Indicators 2023 Statistics," National Institute of Science and Technology Policy, Ministry of Education, Culture, Sports, Science and Technology (MEXT).
+Source: The Office of Pharmaceutical Industry Researchbased on "Science and Technology Indicators 2023 Statistics," National Institute of Science and Technology Policy, Ministry of Education, Culture, Sports, Science and Technology

 In the previous chapter, we mentioned that the National Institute of Science and Technology Policy (NISTEP) conducted a survey*8 on the characteristics of research activities that produced excellent results, and also analyzed research funding.
 According to the analysis, the median and mode of the research funds used to calculate the Top 10% corrected papers were 4.9 million yen and 1 million yen, respectively, indicating that many studies were conducted with relatively small amounts of research funds.
 In addition, 46.5% of the Top 10% corrected papers were the results of research using Grants-in-Aid for Scientific Research (KAKENHI), indicating that relatively small amounts of KAKENHI play an important role.
 However, it was pointed out that statistical data strongly indicated that the Top 1% corrected papers with particularly high citations tended to be generated from expensive research funds (20 million yen or more).
 In a similar study, the University of Tsukuba and Hirosaki University investigated the relationship between research funding and research results in the life science and medical fields*14.
 The results showed that the higher the research funding, the more research results can be generated, but that the generation of research results reached a plateau at 50 million yen or more, and that as for the efficiency of generating research results in relation to the total investment, allocating a small amount of research funding of 5 million yen or less to a large number of researchers is more efficient than allocating a large amount of research funding to a small number of researchers.
 The study also showed that the allocation of small research funds of less than 5 million yen to a large number of researchers produced more research results than the allocation of high research funds to a small number of researchers.